 Why is the Instant Pot cooking more nutritiously than my stove and oven?

 The instant pot heats up no more than a pot boiling on the stove or your slow cooker.
 Because Pressure cooking uses steam pressure instead of prolonged super high and damaging heat, nutrients survive Pressure cooking quite well.
-It is a very fast cooking method so food is subjected to damaging heat for a only very short time.
+It is a very fast cooking method so food is subjected to damaging heat for a very short time.

 Want to REALLY get nutritious?
 Use the cooking liquid left in the Instant pot bottom.
 The nutrients that are extracted while cooking are often live in the juices under the food.
 That’s why I’m using the instant pot cooking water to thin my puree in the video.
 It adds lost nutrients back into the puree.

 The instant pot is a healthier, easier and faster way to cook food.
-And it does NOT steam up my kitchen.
+And it does not steam up my kitchen.
 Much of the nutrients and flavor go back into the food.